rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

 * **Default Tool**: **OpenTofu** is the default IaC tool.
 * **Location**: All OpenTofu code must be located in the `iac/` directory at the project root.
 * **Remote State**: The IaC code should include the necessary configuration to set up a remote backend (e.g., on S3, Azure Blob Storage, etc.) once per project.
 The configurations for the **QA and Production environments must be configured to use this remote backend** for shared and consistent state management.
+* **Secrets Management**: Secrets to be used by OpenTofu will live in a `secrets.tfvars` file, and it must be added to the `.gitignore` to prevent sensitive information from being committed to version control.

 ---